davetron5000/ruby-style/README.md

 #### Do not use ivars as a way of avoiding method parameters.

-Why? _Intance variables are a form of global data, and your routines' complexity increases when their input comes from multiple sources.
+Why? _Instance variables are a form of global data, and your routines' complexity increases when their input comes from multiple sources.
 If the instance variables control flow or logic, pass them in as parameters_

 #### private methods should be used to make public methods clear; they should avoid reliance on ivars if at-all possible